 Finally, the cost of the lab equipment needed to conduct biological research can be daunting.
 The maintenance alone needed to keep them in good running condition could go up to thousands of dollars in contractor costs.

 With all the expenses involved in vaccine development, biotech companies in Canada need all the help they can get.
-This is where government grants like the Scientific Research and Experimental Development or SR&ED program come in.
+This is where government grants like the Scientific Research and Experimental Development or SR&ED come in.

 The SR&ED program is a tax incentive program helping businesses pursue research and experimental development activities geared towards improving the quality of life throughout Canada.
-It offers SR&ED funding for the salaries and wages of R&D specialists, materials, contractor costs, and certain overhead costs.
+It offers SR&ED refunds for the salaries and wages of R&D specialists, materials, contractor costs, and certain overhead costs.

 The SR&ED tax incentives can be deducted from the successful applicant’s income tax or claimed as an investment tax credit.
 In some situations, a tax refund is given.